sopherapps/ckydb/implementations/py_ckydb/README.md

 # ckydb

-A simple fast memory-first thread-safe (or goroutine-safe for Go) key-value embedded database that persist data on disk.
+A simple fast memory-first thread-safe (or goroutine-safe for Go) key-value embedded database that persists data on disk.

 It is read as 'skydb' This the python implementation of ckydb